 This video demonstrates the exact process we use here at Stony Ridge Farm for our unheated hoop houses.
 What do you think?
 One word of caution.
 If a blizzard is predicted for your area, remove the UV plastic and use it to lay over your crops.
-This will stop the weight of the snow from crushing the structure and save you, dear gardener, a lot of heartaches.
+This will stop the snow’s weight from crushing the structure and save you, dear gardener, a lot of heartaches.

 Floating Row Covers

 If your August was busy, or too hot to plant, that list works just as well for the September garden.
 Many of the plants listed can even be planted in October, like spinach, mache, and some lettuces.